Kebab: Varieties by region

-In most English-speaking countries, a kebab may be the classic shish kebab or souvlaki – small cubes of meat cooked on a skewer – or, in North America where it is better known as gyros where as outside North America fast-food is known as doner kebab.
+In most English-speaking countries, a kebab may be the classic shish kebab or souvlaki – small cubes of meat cooked on a skewer – or made with minced (ground) meat, as in doner kebab.
 By contrast, in Indian English, Bangladeshi English, Pakistani English and in the languages of the Middle East, other parts of Asia, and the Muslim world, a kebab is any of a wide variety of grilled meat dishes.
 Some dishes ultimately derived from Middle Eastern kebab may have different names in their local languages, such as the Chinese chuan.

 East Asia

 China

-Chuan (串 (chuàn)), often referred to as "chuan" throughout the north, or kawap (كاۋاپ) in Uyghur, is a variation of kebab originating from the Uyghur people in the western province of Xinjiang and a popular dish in Chinese Islamic cuisine.
+Chuan (串 (chuàn)), often referred to as "chuan" in Mandarin throughout the north, or kawap (كاۋاپ) in Uyghur, is a variation of kebab originating from the Uyghur people in the western province of Xinjiang and a popular dish in Chinese Islamic cuisine.
 The dish has since spread across the rest of the country and become a popular street food.

 Although the most traditional form of chuan uses lamb or mutton, other types of meat, such as chicken, beef, pork, and seafood, may be used as well.
 Small pieces of meat are skewered and either roasted or deep-fried.
 Common spices and condiments include cumin called "ziran", pepper, sesame, and sesame oil.